sjmiller8182/sjmiller8182.github.io/_portfolio/portfolio-BigDataLake.md

 Elastic MapReduce (EMR), from AWS, was used for the implementation of [Hadoop](https://hadoop.apache.org/) in this project.
 AWS EMR is a pre-configured compute cluster for Big Data.
-The cluster can be provisioned and terminated on demand as needed.
+The cluster can be provisioned and terminated on demand.
 It comes with a configurable set of the Hadoop ecosystem elements pre-installed and ready to use.
 The EMR cluster used in this study was provisioned with three [m5.xlarge](https://aws.amazon.com/ec2/instance-types/m5/) elastic compute instances using version 5.27.0 of the [EMR software](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-5x.html).
 [Apache Hive](https://hive.apache.org/) was used to create the data warehouse from the data lake.
-[Cloudera Hue](https://gethue.com/) was used for interfacing with the Hadoop cluster.
+[Cloudera Hue](https://gethue.com/) was used to interface with the Hadoop cluster.

 <br/><img src='/images/datawarehouse_stocks_twitter/Big_Data_Solution_AWS.png'>